How to File a Diminished Value Claim

 Find out if you’re getting ripped off on your car insurance in less than two minutes.

 No long forms · No spam · No fees

-That doesn’t immediately mean you or other car owners have to give away the farm to sell a car with an accident history.
+That doesn’t immediately mean you are going to take an enormous loss on the sale.
 In some cases, you can recover the difference in value with a diminished value claim.